Esaji637/Bluetooth-Controlled-RCV/README.md

 The system integrates GPIO-based motor control via L298N motor driver boards, Bluetooth communication for wireless command input, and real-time camera feedback.
 The project aims to serve as a foundation for future development in remote-controlled systems operating in hazardous or constrained environments.

-The attached link is to view the Live Video Streaming of the Raspberry Pi Camera: https://www.youtube.com/shorts/BYkzvP-pS94
+**The attached link is to view the Live Video Streaming of the Raspberry Pi Camera**: https://www.youtube.com/shorts/BYkzvP-pS94

-The attached link is to view the movement of the RCV using the custom built mobile app: https://www.youtube.com/watch?v=1j99lfryHSs
+**The attached link is to view the movement of the RCV using the custom built mobile app**: https://www.youtube.com/watch?v=1j99lfryHSs